 A common type of A level project is a booking system created in Access.
 One of the most important functions such a system will perform is to prevent double-bookings or clashes.
 This can be more or less tricky, depending on how the appointments are made.
 Appointments or bookings fall into two basic categories - either discrete slots (e.g. a doctor's surgery, where a patient is given a 10-minute slot), or bookings with a start and end time/date (e.g. a booking in a holiday cottage, with arrival and departure dates).

 If you're booking hour lessons, or discrete appointments of some sort, then you can use referential integrity to stop double-bookings.
 If you're booking something like holiday cottages, on the other hand, where there are arrival or departure dates and the bookings can overlap, then it's a little more tricky.
-On this page I shall propose the methods I would use to prevent double-bookings in each case.
+Here I shall propose the methods I would use to prevent double-bookings in each case.

 On the right you can see the tables and relationships from appointments.mdb (download as an .mdb or .accdb file).
 It's the classic three-table booking system, with patients, doctors, and a linking appointments table.
 I've also added a fourth table (tbl_available) that contains a list of all the available appointment slots for each doctor.
 To make things easier, in this example the surgery has the same appointment times each day, although you could also add the day of the week if you wanted to vary their times.